Anton-osc/IPZ_CourseWork/README.md

 ### How can you play?
 - Run main.py
 - You can play with your friend one one PC
+- You can play with PC two levels (easy, hard)
 - You can play with your friend online on different PC (in developing)